ipab-rad/real-rl/README.md

     git clone git@github.com:kamiradi/real-rl.git
     git submodule update --init --recursive

-Run the following commands to fire up a docker container and shell into it
+From the parent directory run the following commands to fire up a docker container and shell into it

     docker compose build
     docker compose up